sdcastillo/sdcastillo.github.io/_posts/2019-06-30-Predictive-Analytics-Exam-Notes.md

 This was a 5-hour and 15 minute exam where candicates had only access to Rstudio, Excel, and Word.
 The task was to start with a data set, clean and transform it, fit a model, and write a 10-page report which explained every step to both a technical and non-technical audience.

+**Background:**

+- I was able to pass this on a first attempt (score of 7) while also sitting for exam STAM for the first time
+- Going into this I had 3 years of R experience and 1.5 years of predictive modeling experience.
+I did not need to spend time learning programming and could focus on only the source material.
+- Total study hours were about 100 (40 hours on the modules and 60 hours doing practice exams)

 [These are my notes before the June 2019 version of the exam.](https://nbviewer.jupyter.org/github/sdcastillo/SOA-PA-Exam/blob/master/Exam%20PA%20Notes%20-%206-30-2019.pdf)  I hope that they are helpful.

 https://github.com/sdcastillo/SOA-PA-Exam